Who can apply?

 As of January 2020 the subscription fee for ordinary members has been reduced to £69 including online access to Histopathology.

-The BDIAP subsidises the subscription fee for trainee and affiliate members.
+The BDIAP subsidises the subscription fee for trainee members.

 Subscription fees are tax-deductible in most countries.